3.1 Biological Molecules Flashcards

 Structure:

--The fatty acid ‘tails’ are non-polar and therefore insoluble in water (hydrophobic)
+-fatty acid ‘tails’ are non-polar and therefore insoluble in water (hydrophobic)

 Function:

--The main component (building block) of cell membranes
+-main component of cell membranes

--This acts as a barrier to water-soluble molecules
+-acts as a barrier to water-soluble molecules

--The hydrophilic phosphate heads form H-bonds with water allowing the cell membrane to be used to compartmentalise
+-allows cell membrane to be used to compartmentalise

--This enables the cells to organise specific roles into organelles helping with efficiency
+-enables cells to organise specific roles into organelles helping with efficiency

--Weak hydrophobic interactions between the phospholipids and membrane proteins hold the proteins within the membrane but still allow movement within the layer
+-weak hydrophobic interactions between the phospholipids and membrane proteins hold the proteins within the membrane but still allow movement within the layer

 Name the monomers that make proteins